The State of Work

-The complexity of business requires new skills in today's workplace.
-Employees need to learn the skills of collaboration, communication, creativity and flexibility.
+People Technology and Place are the 3 critical elements of todays’ workplaces.
+The complexity of business requires new skills in today’s workplace.
+Employees need to develop collaboration, communication, creativity and critical thinking skills.
 These are the skills for the new workplace where faster is the norm for staying competitive.

-So how does wellbeing come into play?
+So how does wellbeing come into play with creativity?
 Keeping employees alert and focused during the day must be a priority for employers.
-Not only the physical needs (ergonomics) of employees, but also the emotional and cognitive needs are just as important.
-Technology use has allowed employees to try to multi-task which only leads to cognitive overload and something suffers from inattention.
-Developing social connections with co-workers and the company keeps employees engaged, and builds work relationships and trust.
+Not only the physical needs (ergonomics) of employees, but the emotional and cognitive needs are just as important.

 Steelcase has conducted research on worker wellbeing and found 6 Dimensions of Wellbeing in the Workplace.
 These 6 factors can change how you look at the workplace and how it affects the employees…